 Applying Undiluted Apple Cider Vinegar Directly to Skin

-Apple Cider Vinegar is not only great for weight loss and digestive health.
-Did you know you can also use ACV for its beauty benefits?
-Applying diluted ACV to your skin helps reduce acne and clear blemishes.
+Apple Cider Vinegar has many claims, for example did you know that some people use ACV for its beauty benefits?
+Some even claim that applying diluted ACV to your skin helps reduce acne and clear blemishes.
 How?
 According to board-certified dermatologist Lian A. Mack, MD “Apple cider vinegar is rich in malic acid, which is similar to alpha-hydroxy acid and has an exfoliating effect on the skin.”

 Having said that, both Dr. Fichtel and Dr. Mack stress that those with extremely sensitive skin are better off not applying ACV to their skin.
 This includes people that have very dry skin, eczema, facial redness and rosacea.
 Another important factor to keep in mind is that using an ACV solution on your face should be done sparingly, same as any other potent chemical exfoliants.

 What You Need to Know

 In a nut shell: don’t take too much ACV, don’t apply it directly onto your skin, consult your doctor if you’re taking any serious medication before consuming ACV, dilute ACV before drinking it and manage your expectations when it comes to ACV.
 To start drinking apple cider vinegar the correct and most safe way, get your own bottle of our apple cider vinegar OSU Original, our Lemon & Ginger apple cider or our Blueberry & Pomegranate vinegar flavour.

 We use 200 years of Japanese craft to blend 100% natural apple juice with apple cider vinegar for a smoother taste.
 Our apple cider vinegar is always raw, unpasteurised and with the Mother.